timrodenbroeker/playful_research_social_media_tools/readme.md

 # PLAYFUL RESEARCH Social Media Tools

 This is the repository for tools and scripts to create cosial media posts for Playful Research.
 It is mainly used by Irene, Eva and Tim.

+## Requirements
+- FFMPEG needs to be installed